-The aquatic beetles described in the new paper were collected over multiple trips to Venezuela, Suriname and Guyana.
+The aquatic beetles described in the new paper were collected over multiple trips to Venezuela, Suriname, and Guyana.
 Smith herself participated in one expedition to Suriname to collect specimens.

 “In Suriname, almost every day involved a boat ride down a river or kayaking to a location,” she said.
 “And there would have been either a short or a long hike.
 One day it was up an entire mountain, another day it was just a short little hike down a river trail.
 Well, not necessarily a trail because there aren’t trails in the rainforest.
-We’d find an area that had some small, slow-moving or stagnant pools.
+We’d find an area that had some small, slow-moving, or stagnant pools.
 The best ones are usually still and have dead leaves and mud and detritus — that’s where a lot of these beetles are found.
 You definitely have to get dirty to do this work, but it’s very satisfying.”

 Indeed, one of the beetles Smith and her fellow researchers discovered in the Suriname rainforest ended up being unknown to science.

 “I was part of a group that collected one of the beetles that was named in this paper,” she said.
-“So, I was involved in the entire process of naming a species — going to the rainforest, collecting it, bring it back to the lab, naming it and describing it.
+“So, I was involved in the entire process of naming a species — going to the rainforest, collecting it, bringing it back to the lab, naming it, and describing it.
 It was so nice to be a part of the whole process of discovering a new species.”

 Smith’s co-author and faculty mentor Short said her paper reflects two years of work and is a remarkable accomplishment for any scientist, much less an undergraduate student.